Arizona Naturalists >>> Sycamore Gallery Flora >>> Fabaceae >>> Amorpha fruticosa

 SHRUB: Woody shrub with upper portions largely herbaceous.
 Upright stems often exceed two meters in height.
 May form thickets with many stems arising from ground level.

 FRUIT: Small, indehiscent bean-pods with just a single bean.
+Glands dot the surface of the pod and are the source of noxious when touched.
 The seeds have been found to contain a class of chemicals known as rotenoids which may have application in treating tumors.

 UNARMED